June 22, 2021//Dan FabbriLast Updated: October 25, 2021

 It may seem that there is nothing that can be reasonably done to limit, detect or deter small-scale breaches.
 However, new technology is beginning to address these challenges.

 Imagine trying to list all the ways people may behave inappropriately; it is impossible.
 There will always be different reasons breaches occur.
 Therefore, a key to identifying inappropriate access is to flip the problem and attempt to better understand appropriate access.
 Newer technologies such as User Behavior Analytics (UBA) offer a next step in small-scale breach detection.
 Beyond simply identifying outliers, the technology learns why an employee accesses a patient’s record (i.e., its clinical or operational reasons) using clinical context, and filters away these appropriate accesses, leaving a much smaller number for manual review.

 Current auditing methods review less than 1% of accesses to an Electronic Medical Record System.
 Even worse, most small-scale threats are likely to never be detected.
 Unfortunately, investing in security and privacy tools often does not provide immediate financial incentives – initial capital expenses are only valued later when problems are detected – thus executives may not be willing to commit limited funds.

 However, many are starting to see the value of investing in technologies to detect and deter small-scale breaches today.
-Deploying these technologies allows hospitals to mitigate the risk of government fines and maintain their privacy brand.
-These tools also allow privacy officers to more efficiently review suspicious accesses given the new technology’s low false positive rates.
+Deploying these technologies allows hospitals to mitigate the risk of government fines and maintain their reputation.
+These tools also allow privacy officers to more efficiently review suspicious accesses, given the new technology’s low false positive rates.